Disruptive mood dysregulation disorder: Attention deficit hyperactivity disorder

 Attention deficit hyperactive disorder (ADHD) is a neurodevelopmental disorder characterized by problems with inattention, hyperactivity, impulsivity, or a combination of the three.
 ADHD is also associated with impaired executive functioning, structural and functional abnormalities in brain parts, such as frontal-striatal, with specific gene mutation.
 Patients with DMDD often exhibit symptoms of ADHD due to their inattention and distractibility.

 Major depressive disorder

 Major depressive disorder (MDD) is a mood disorder characterized by daily or nearly daily symptoms of down or depressed mood for all or almost all the day.
 The DSM-5 requires an individual meets 5 of 9 criteria for at least the past 2 weeks that cause significant impairment in daily life and are not caused by other medical conditions or substance use.
 MDD often presents differently when comparing children and adults.
-Young children between 3 and 8 years old present with somatic complaints (e.g., stomach aches), irritability, anxiety, general behavioral problems, and less of the typical sadness commonly seen in adults.
+Young children between 3 and 8 years old presenting with somatic complaints (e.g., stomach aches, dizziness), irritability, anxiety, general behavioral problems, and less of the typical sadness commonly seen in adults.
 Similar to ADHD, developing MDD in early adulthood was found to be linked with persistent irritability during early adolescence, which can be seen in DMDD.